MarkoBL/Rosi/README.md

 **runtime.logfileappend**

 Appends the log output to the current log file, otherwise the log file will be overwritten every run.
-Default is false.
+Default is true.

 **runtime.logscript**